SUSANNA HOE has spent much of

 hardback by Curzon Press in 1999, was reissued in paperback by Hong Kong

 University Press (2009).
-They are working together on Women in Disputes: A History of Women in Mediation and Arbitration.
+Their joint book Women in Disputes: A History of European Women in Mediation and Arbitration was published in May 2018.

 Click Here For A Full Curriculum